John Dies at the End: Film adaptation

-Director Don Coscarelli purchased film rights to the book; and subsequently wrote and directed the film adaptation.
+Don Coscarelli purchased film rights to the book; and subsequently wrote and directed the film adaptation.

 Filming began on October 21, 2010.
 The movie stars Paul Giamatti as Arnie Blondestone and Clancy Brown as Dr. Marconi, with Giamatti also helping to produce.
 Actors Chase Williamson and Rob Mayes play the lead roles of Dave and John, respectively.

 The movie premiered at the 2012 Sundance Film Festival on January 24, 2012 and was released as an independent theatrical film the following day.